Pvt. Howard Edward Rickman

 escape the ship by clinging to rafts, hatch

 covers, flotsam, and jetsam.
 A group of 30

 prisoners swam to a nearby Japanese ship, but

 when the Japanese realized they were POWs, they

-were pushed away with poles and hit with
+were pushed underwater with poles to drown

 The exact time of the ship's sinking is not